matheusft/modelling_ml/README.md

 50 rows are shown.

-In V1.0, Modelling ML works better with datasets that contain the variable labels in the top row and a single data type per column.
-Funny datasets with multiple data types in each column may cause Modelling ML to get very angry and explode &#128165;.
+In V1.0, Modelling ML works better with datasets that contain the variable labels in the top row and a single data type per column (just like the ones from [data](https://github.com/matheusft/modelling_ml/tree/master/data).
+Funny datasets with multiple data types in the same column may cause Modelling ML to get very angry and explode &#128165;.

 This should be improved in the future.